SimonPadbury/restart/README.md

 What you build on top of `restart.css` is, of course, up to you.

-**Not included** in `restart.css`: an alternative way of enabling the user preference to choose the light or dark mode is to add `color-scheme: dark light;` to the document root:
+**Not included** in `restart.css`: an alternative way of enabling the user preference to choose the light or dark mode is to add `color-scheme: dark light;` to the document root, as follows:

 ```css
 :root {